-When you are introducing yourself new clients, ask how they are feeling.
+When you are introducing yourself to new clients, ask how they are feeling.
 Get them to open up and share if they have any concerns about the treatment and how it will proceed.
 This gives you an opportunity to talk about what you will be doing and the benefits of the type of massage you will perform.
 Encourage them to ask questions.

 You also want to find out about their preferences.
-In addition to the obvious about medical conditions or any specific areas they would like to focus on, find out what music like they or what kinds of fragrances or oils they prefer.
+In addition to the obvious about medical conditions or any specific areas they would like to focus on, find out what music they like or what kinds of fragrances or oils they prefer.
 The more they are involved in the process, the more comfortable they will be.

 Reaching First Time Customers

-Issues of building trust with first time clients notwithstanding, the story my friend told me is a good reminder that many people have never had a massage and we need to continue to reach out to them.
+Issues of building trust with first-time clients notwithstanding, the story my friend told me is a good reminder that many people have never had a massage, and we need to continue to reach out to them.
 Volunteering at community events where you can do free chair massage, for example, is a good way to introduce people to massage.
 You might want to try teaching a class on massage for friends and family at a local community college or adult education class.
 Other professional organizations offer workshops.
 Find out if you can run one on massage.